hildjj/hostlocal/README.md

                               execute the command in the --exec option.
 Can be specified multiple times.
-  -h, --help                  display help for command --host <address>            Hostname or IP address to listen on. "::" for
+  -h, --help                  display help for command -H, --host <address>        Hostname or IP address to listen on. "::" for
                               everything. (default: "localhost")
   -i, --initial               If glob is specified, run the exec command on
                               startup, before listening